 Kevin Conroy played the role of Batman/Bruce Wayne in Batman: Mask of the Phantasm.
 The actor reprised the role from the 1992 cartoon, Batman: The Animated Series.

 Who was the villain in Batman: Mask of the Phantasm?

-Two villains featured in Batman: The Mask of the Phantasm – the Joker and the Phantasm.
-The Joker was voiced by Mark Hamill, reprising his role from Batman: The Animated Series.
-The Phantasm was voiced by Dana Delany.
+Two villains featured in Batman: The Mask of the Phantasm: The Joker and The Phantasm.
+The Joker was voiced by Mark Hamill, reprising his role from Batman: The Animated Series, while The Phantasm was voiced by Dana Delany.

 Has Dana Delany played another Batman character?

 Sort of.
 Following her turn in Mask of the Phantasm, Delany was asked to provide the voice of Lois Lane for Superman: The Animated Series.
-The actress reprised the role for Justice League/Justice League Unlimited.
+The actress then reprised the role of Lois for Justice League/Justice League Unlimited.